Thousand points of light

 The phrase "a thousand points of light" was popularized by U.S. President George H. W. Bush in 1988.
-The phrase was later borrowed to name a private non-profit organization called the Points of Light Foundation launched by Bush to support volunteerism.
+The phrase was later borrowed to name a private nonprofit organization, the Points of Light Foundation, launched by Bush to support volunteerism.

 History

 The first known instance of the phrase "a thousand points of light" appears in Arthur C. Clarke's short story "Rescue Party", initially published in Astounding Science-Fiction, May 1946:

 One entire wall of the control room was taken up by the screen, a great black rectangle that gave an impression of almost infinite depth.
 Three of Rugon's slender control tentacles, useless for heavy work but incredibly swift at all manipulation, flickered over the selector dials and the screen lit up with a thousand points of light.